-Pahan Pte San Win opened the weekend by offering satsang and guiding us through a cleansing ceremony using sage, a sacred medicine used to purify heart, mind, body and spirit.
+Pahan opened the weekend by offering satsang and guiding us through a cleansing ceremony using sage, a sacred medicine used to purify heart, mind, body and spirit.
 She spoke of the connection she has with the Ashram and told the story of her vision of a Sundance of Women.
 The days that followed were full of stories, song, ceremony and nature offered by Pahan and Wanbdi Wakita of Bear Paw Tipi.

 The weekend deeply touched all those took part.

 Bridging traditions, the workshops were a fundraiser for the Sundance of Women, which will be led by Pahan in Manitoba 2017 – 2020.
 The first Sundance is August 2 – 6, simultaneously with the Ashram’s Temple Celebrations.

 The Love and Healing weekend with Pahan and Wanbdi put the ideal of unity into action for me.
 Here was the Ashram, hosting a workshop with Indigenous elders that affirmed the intention of our new Temple of Light.
 People came together – learning, listening, connecting.
 We painted on a canvas that will be sewn into a Thunderbird, a banner to be at the opening of Pahan’s Sundance in August.
 I added one word, connection, that expresses what I experienced.